 As it's quite informal, you can see I often use rather long "brain dump" sentences - sorry, I'd make it shorter if someone actually paid me to devote more time to it!

 Now before you dive in, if you're one of those people who like to judge others based on a label, then firstly, please don't, but anyway, if you're wondering - given my public policy emphasis - whether I'm left or right wing, then I have to say that, like many others, I'm so disillusioned with current political parties & their destructive tribal battles (especially when political labels are so often used to disrespect people and block debate) that I'm happy not to fit in any category these days.
 I suppose I reasonably conform to the adage, "If at age 20 you are not a communist then you have no heart, but if you're still a communist at age 30 then you have no brains."
-But I still have a heart, so despite recognising the benefits of capitalist markets, I now support a reformed "stakeholder capitalism" with a progressive tax & welfare system to redistribute wealth, because I remain passionate about equality, although I'm open-minded as to how to achieve this.
-However, whilst I think it can be useful to identify some "groups" in society who are more disadvantaged than others, I despise "identity politics" (pursued especially by the left) and am concerned by increasing attacks on individual freedoms in Western societies through politically-correct culture wars (although I accept the need to limit extreme hate speech) and via totalitarian State-controls (often by "right-wing" governments, contrary to their traditional libertarian philosophy).
-And on this, a warning - despite my left-leaning inclinations, my free-thinking and direct/blunt-Aspie writing style (which might explain my non-tribal sense of identity) may offend the "woke" and hard-line feminists, particularly in my comments on DV, gender and queer issues.
+Overall, I would say I stand for "compassionate, creative & logical leadership", and I still have a heart, so despite recognising the benefits of capitalist markets, I now support a reformed "stakeholder capitalism" with a progressive tax & welfare system to redistribute wealth, because I remain passionate about equality, although I'm open-minded as to how to achieve this.
+However, whilst I think it can be useful to identify some "groups" in society who are more disadvantaged than others, I despise "identity politics" (pursued especially by the Left) and am concerned by increasing attacks on individual freedoms in Western societies through politically-correct culture wars (although I accept the need to limit extreme hate speech) and via totalitarian State-controls (often by "right-wing" governments, contrary to their traditional libertarian philosophy).
+And on this, a warning - despite my left-leaning inclinations, my "Turbulent Architect" personality, with free-thinking and direct/blunt-Aspie writing style (which might explain my non-tribal sense of identity) may offend the "woke" and hard-line feminists, particularly in my comments on DV, gender and queer issues.

 Not that any of this about me matters; it shouldn't, because what matters, I hope, are my thoughts about the various issues on this site, which now exist independently of anything else about me.